hanssywong/NLogHelper/README.md

 # NLogHelper

-* A Simple Nlog helper class with preset condition
+* A simple Nlog helper class with preset condition.
-* An example usage of SpinQueue
+* An example usage of SpinQueue.